TheAbyssBr0/ProjectStellaR/README.md

 * Password number
   - Still use Yahoo!?
 Did it get hacked again?
 That's alright just increment the password number and generate a password with this new number.
 It automatically becomes the default after first use and now anytime you want to retrieve your unleaked Yahoo! password, just type in Yahoo! in the services input.
 * Authentication.
   - It will remind you if you type in your password incorrectly (or differently from the set password).
+Of course it doesn't save your password (that wouldn't be stateless) but it'll know when username and password doesn't match!

 ### How do I use this password manager?
 You can compile it yourself using cargo with `$ cargo build --release` or `$ cargo run -- release` in the project home directory (binary placed in path: `./target/release`.